RodrigoGonzalez/flake8-custom-import-rules/README.rst

 -   Support for project level exceptions is not implemented yet.
     (e.g., restrict aliased imports but allow import of numpy as np).
 -   Option top-level-only-imports has not been implemented yet.
--   Dynamic string checks are not fully implemented yet.
-Currently they

 License
 -------